leonL/federal-contributions-record-linker/readme.md

 * There are two sources of error in the linking process that are not possible to account for: donations made by different contributors with the same name, from the same postal code (e.g. a father and son) will be linked, whereas donations from a single contributor made from different postal codes (e.g. before and after moving house) wont be linked.

-### The Project
+### Context

-Canadian federal political parties are principally financed by donations from individual citizens.
-Only a small proportion of the population gives (less than 1%), and in turn decides how a vast amount of public money (~$46 million in 2009), through tax credits, is distributed among the parties.
+Since the per-vote subsidy was cancelled in recent years, Canadian federal political parties are principally financed by donations from individual citizens.
+Only a small proportion of the population gives (less than 2%), and in turn decides how a vast amount of public money (~$46 million in 2009), through tax credits, is distributed among the parties.

-The aim of this project is to explore the patterns of contribution among this relatively small set.
-How consistently do donors give, how are their contribution habits affected by political events, how do they split their proceeds between federal parties and their riding associations, and in general how do these patterns correlate to geography and demography.
-Questions among others to explore...

-I’m aiming to complete the project by the end of summer, 2015.